 The project site was once occupied by Camp Harty, a Summer Camp operated by the Roman Catholic Parish of Corner Brook.
-The site is accessible by the original Camp access road and the old abandoned Canadian National Railway rail bed.
+The Phase II site is now accessible by the newly constructed access road through Phase I and via the relocated T'Railway.
 Additionally, the site is also accessible by boat in the summer and by snowmobile in winter.

 In summer, Deer Lake provides access to both the upper and lower Humber River, which supports a recreational salmon fishing.
-Deer Lake is used by a variety of pleasure craft including power, sail, jet-ski canoe and kayak.
-Other human activities include hunting and trapping, hiking, cross country skiing and snow shoeing, in addition to snowmobiling which has become very popular due to the adjacently of groomed snowmobile trails.
+Deer Lake is used by a variety of pleasure craft including power, sail, jet-ski, canoe and kayak.
+Other human activities include hunting and trapping, hiking, cross country skiing and snow shoeing, in addition to snowmobiling, which has become very popular due to the adjacently of groomed snowmobile trails.